Welcome to Hertfordshire Walker

 The map and GPX navigation file on this page are for the yellow trail which is 2.75 miles and involves 87m of total ascent.
 We have also created a map and GPX navigation files for both the blue trail, which is 1.45 miles, and the red trail which is 0.75 miles.

 There are signposts for all three trails, but not all forks have markers so it's easy to get lost.
-That is why we decided to create GPX files for each trail and and add them as as separate walks.
+That is why we decided to create GPX files for each trail and add them as separate walks.

 The honesty box (location - https://w3w.co/desks.prone.mass) for the £1 parking fee is in the wall of the green building (see image below).